liezliez/MinValue-Using-GeneticAlgorithm/README.md

 # MinimumValue_Using_GeneticAlgorithm

 This Program using Python Languange
-How to :
 Use jupyter notebook for python